harryho/blog-hugo/content/blog/javascript-oop.md

-### Module and namespace
+## Module and namespace

 There are quite a lot of benefits from module and namespace, especially when you are going to build some special common api shared within the whole application, even multiple systems across your whole entire enterprise.
 First thing first, we should not pollute the context, since it will potentially break existing functions or other third party frameworks which have been introduced in your applicatio, vice versa.

 On the other hand, it is a good way to create reusable component, and it is easily for further enhancement, or maybe maintenance.
 JavaScript is very easy to create a module.
 One of the most widely used design patterns in JavaScript is the module pattern.

+### Closure

 The module pattern makes use of one of the nicer features of JavaScript – closures – in order to give you some control of the privacy of your methods so that third party applications cannot access private data or override it.

 * Simple closure